HOW TO SPEND TWO WEEKS IN SWITZERLAND

 Then continue your journey to stunning Alp Grüm, passing beautiful Lago di Blanco.

 Ahhh, though you might not be able to do the whole Bernina Express train ride, this is one of the most scenic train rides in Switzerland that will you speechless.

-After returning from the train ride, you can spend the rest of the day exploring St. Moritz, visiting the shops and boutiques, or chilling at one of the numerous lakes in St.Moritz.
+After returning from the train ride, spend the rest of the day exploring St. Moritz, visit the shops and boutiques, or chill at one of the numerous lakes in St.Moritz.

 TIP: Just take the local trains instead of the official Bernina Express – the route is the same, though there are a few more stops.
 BUT there is no compulsory reservation fee like in the Bernina Express and once you get out, you lose your reservation.
 Especially given that reservation fees are quite high (up to 30 CHF for one way), I recommend taking the local trains instead.
 Check out my tips for the Bernina Express.

 WHERE TO STAY IN ST.MORITZ

 LUXURY – Battrud´s Palace – This luxury hotel, Battrud´s Palace, has everything you are looking for when booking a 5-star hotel in St. Moritz.
 From an extensive spa area to a lounge and bar area, luxurious hotel rooms and suites, and more.